iExecBlockchainComputing/documentation/for-developers/confidential-computing/requester-secrets.md

 # Use requester secrets

+In this tutorial, you will learn how to:

+- leverage requester secrets by using the following environment variables in your code:
+`IEXEC_REQUESTER_SECRET_1`, `IEXEC_REQUESTER_SECRET_2`, `...`, `IEXEC_REQUESTER_SECRET_<N>`
+- map your personal secrets to those environment variables when buying an execution on iExec network

 {% hint style="warning" %}
 Before going any further, make sure you managed to [Build with a TEE framework](choose-your-tee-framework.md).
 {% endhint %}